Reds vs. Blue Jays Player Props Betting Odds

-Bookmakers have listed player props for Vladimir Guerrero Jr., Spencer Steer and others when the Toronto Blue Jays visit the Cincinnati Reds at Great American Ball Park on Friday at 6:40 PM ET.
+You can find player prop bet odds for Vladimir Guerrero Jr., Spencer Steer and others on the Toronto Blue Jays and Cincinnati Reds prior to their matchup at 6:40 PM ET on Saturday at Great American Ball Park.

 Bet on this matchup or its props with BetMGM!